-The core values of the school are identified within the school motto "Recta Sapere" and its prayer "to know, love and relish what is right and just" and are demonstrated in a strong Catholic ethos where students are advocates for social justice and peace.
-The school has had links to the Marist Brothers and their charism since its establishment but has recently, in 2010 been reinvigorated by the return of the two Marist brothers to the school staff.
-The 5 Marist pillars of Presence, In the Way of Mary, Love of Work, Simplicity and Family Spirit are evident across many aspects of school life.
+The core values of the College are identified within the school motto "Recta Sapere" and its prayer "to know, love and relish what is right and just" and are demonstrated in a strong Catholic ethos where students are advocates for social justice and peace.
+The College has had links to the Marist Brothers and their charism since its establishment but has recently, in 2010 been reinvigorated by the return of the two Marist brothers to the college staff.
+The 5 Marist pillars of Presence, In the Way of Mary, Love of Work, Simplicity and Family Spirit are evident across many aspects of college life.

-The House system creates a vibrant school spirit and further strengthens values such as Justice & Compassion (Chisholm/blue), Faith & Integrity (Connolly/green), Respect & Wisdom (Murray/yellow), Hope and Gratitude (Ryan/red).
-The House Cup is awarded each year determined on academic, social, spiritual and sporting merit points across all aspects of school life.
+The House system creates a vibrant college spirit and further strengthens values such as Justice & Compassion (Chisholm/blue), Faith & Integrity (Connolly/green), Respect & Wisdom (Murray/yellow), Hope and Gratitude (Ryan/red).
+The House Cup is awarded each year determined on academic, social, spiritual and sporting merit points across all aspects of college life.